TencentWSRD/ng-table/demo-apps/es5/readme.md

-# ngTable Demo App
+# ngTable ES5 Demo App

 ## Overview

-* Adds `ng-table` to the page using a global script tag
+* Loads `ng-table` on to the page using a global script tag
 * Application code written in ECMAScript 5

 ## Running sample App